Design Ideas for Custom Decks

 This shows how the framing is built for a deck with a picture frame border.

-Framing for a deck with a picture frame and divider board
+Wood deck framing for a deck with a picture frame border and a divider board.
+Located in Colorado Springs.

 Composite decking will expand and contract with temperature changes.
 This shows the contraction during the cold.